 When cancer has spread to the brain from a primary cancer elsewhere in the body, it is called a secondary brain tumour or a brain metastasis.
 A cancer growing inside the brain increases pressure inside the skull.
-This can cause symptoms such as a bad headache, sickness, and increasing drowsiness.
+This can cause symptoms such as

 Radiotherapy is the most common treatment for secondary brain tumours.
 It can shrink the cancer, relieve the pressure inside your skull, and so relieve your symptoms.
-There is information about secondary brain tumours and treatment with radiotherapy in the brain tumour section.

-Your doctor may suggest that you have radiotherapy to the whole of your brain, as well as the obvious areas of cancer.
+Your doctor might suggest that you have radiotherapy to the whole of your brain, as well as the obvious areas of cancer.
 This is because there are likely to be cancer cells in other parts of the brain that are too small to show up on a scan.
-Radiotherapy to the whole head may kill these small areas of cancer and so stop them causing problems in the future.
+Radiotherapy to the whole head may kill these small areas of cancer and stop them causing problems in the future.

 You have a specialised CT planning scan so the treatment team can plan exactly where to give the radiotherapy.

-Once you are in the right position the staff leave you alone in the room.
+The staff then leave the room.
 This is so they are not exposed to the radiation.
 You will be alone for a few minutes.
-The radiographers watch you carefully either through a window or on a closed circuit television screen.
+The radiographers watch you carefully on a closed circuit television screen.

 You can't feel the radiotherapy.
-It doesn’t hurt but you may find it uncomfortable to lie in position during the treatment.
+It doesn’t hurt but you might find it uncomfortable to lie in position during the treatment.
 The radiotherapy couch can be quite hard.
 You can ask your doctor or specialist nurse if you can take a painkiller half an hour beforehand if you think it might help.

-Some people with secondary brain cancers have stereotactic radiotherapy, which precisely aims the radiotherapy beams at the areas of cancer.
+Some people with secondary brain cancers have stereotactic radiotherapy, which aims the radiotherapy beams at the areas of cancer.
 This is most likely if you have only one or two secondary tumours to treat in the brain.

 Radiotherapy to the head often makes people feel sick.
-You will need anti sickness medicines to take every day before your treatment.
+You need anti sickness medicines to take every day before your treatment.

-Rated 3 out of 5 based on 7 votes
+Rated 4 out of 5 based on 12 votes